saarw/flushout/README.md

 Both client and master can be initialized with interceptor functions that can validate and modify command properties before they are applied to the model.
-This provides for security and can help resolve certain conflicts, as interceptors at the master can modify command properties based on the final state of the model.
+This provides for security and can help resolve certain conflicts, as interceptors at the master can modify command properties based on the current state of the model.

 ### Storing history, replays, and implementing undo